-The ID Query Response field is defined in table 9-ccc (ID Query Response field values).
+The ID Query Response Control field is shown in Figure 9-ddd (ID Query Response Control field format).
 The non-AP STA has the option to indicate that it will not provide an ID value or that an ID is provided.

-Table 9-ccc – ID Query Response field values